pooja-169/Blood_Cell_Detection/README.md

 **Methodology**

-Implemented and trained YOLOv5, YOLOv7, YOLOv8, YOLOv9, and YOLOv10 for blood cell detection.
+->Implemented and trained YOLOv5, YOLOv7, YOLOv8, YOLOv9, and YOLOv10 for blood cell detection.

-Evaluated the models based on mAP50, precision, recall, and F1-score.
+->Evaluated the models based on mAP50, precision, recall, and F1-score.

-Conducted an in-depth comparative analysis to identify the most effective model for detecting RBCs, WBCs, and Platelets.
+->Conducted an in-depth comparative analysis to identify the most effective model for detecting RBCs, WBCs, and Platelets.

 **Results**